 Toyota: Race’s sponsor is valued member of Central Kentucky

-Over the next several decades, Toyota vehicles became so popular in this country that the Japanese automaker began to build manufacturing plants across the U.S., its first being in nearby Georgetown.
-In 1986, Toyota Motor Manufacturing, Kentucky (TMMK) broke ground and two years later began producing the popular Camry, now America's best-selling car.
+Over the next several years, Toyota vehicles became so popular in this country that the Japanese automaker began to build manufacturing plants across the U.S. In 1986, Toyota Motor Manufacturing Kentucky (TMMK) broke ground on a plant near Georgetown, Ky., and two years later began producing the popular Camry, now America’s best-selling car.

 In 1996, Toyota Motor Manufacturing Kentucky, five area Toyota dealerships and Toyota Motor Sales in Cincinnati teamed up to sponsor the Blue Grass Stakes, marking Toyota’s first sponsorship of a horse race.
 As part of the sponsorship agreement, Keeneland replaces vehicles in its fleet with Toyotas.

-Toyota's $5.9 billion investment in Kentucky includes a state-of-the-art automotive complex in Georgetown, the company's largest vehicle manufacturing facility in North America.
-The total facility size is 7.5 million square feet, which equals 156 football fields under one roof.
+Toyota’s $6 billion investment in Kentucky includes a state-of-the-art automotive complex in Georgetown, the company’s largest vehicle manufacturing facility in the world.
+The total facility size exceeds 8.1 million square feet, which equals about 169 football fields under one roof.

 The Georgetown facility has the capacity to produce 550,000 vehicles and more than 600,000 engines annually with more than 7,500 full-time employees.
 Toyota’s current Kentucky-made products include the Camry and Camry Hybrid, Avalon and Avalon Hybrid, and the Venza.
 In 2015, the Georgetown plant began to produce the first U.S.-assembled Lexus – the ES.

 Additionally, more than 100 suppliers located in Kentucky support Toyota’s manufacturing operation in the Bluegrass.